isomerpages/moe-yunengpri/_our-curriculum/English Language.md

 language and humanities, preparing every child to navigate the world with confidence.</p>
 <h4>Why English Language matters</h4>
-<p>The acquisition of English Language skills play an important role in developing
+<p>The acquisition of English Language skills plays an important role in:
+<br>- developing students to communicate with empathy,
+<br>- read with discernment and
+<br>- inquire with creativity.</p>
-students to communicate with empathy, read with discernment and inquire with creativity, as well as equip them to use standard English effectively to engage with others, generate meaning, develop critical thinking, and contribute to society.</p>
+<p>Students are also able to use standard English effectively to engage with
+others, generate meaning, develop critical thinking, and contribute to society.</p>
 <h4></h4>
 <h4>Our Key Programmes</h4>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Flat Stanley (P1 to